 i.
 Health Department Permits

-To operate a food service establishment in the City of New York you must obtain a food service permit from the New York City Department of Consumer Affairs.
+To operate a food service establishment in the City of New York you must obtain a food service establishment permit from the New York City Department of Consumer Affairs.
 Once the application is filed, a pre-opening inspection of your restaurant will need to be conducted roughly twenty-one days prior to your restaurant’s scheduled opening.
-The failure to obtain a permit or have a pre-opening inspection conducted will result in your establishment being closed and you could be subject to criminal penalties.
+The failure to obtain a permit will result in your establishment being closed and you could be subject to criminal penalties.

-To qualify for a food service permit, all restaurant supervisors and managers are required to attend a food protection course and be certified as having completed the course successfully.
-Thereafter, a supervisor or manager possessing this certification must remain on premises at all open times.
+To qualify for a food service establishment permit, restaurant supervisors and managers are required to attend a food protection course and be certified as having completed the course successfully.
+Thereafter, a supervisor or manager possessing this certification must remain onsite at all open times.

 ii.
 Sidewalk Café Permits